Twentysix26/Red-Docs/red/red_guide_linux_upstart.md

 `sudo nano /etc/init/red.conf`

-Paste this script, replace `username` with your account name.
+Paste this script, replace `username` with your account name and `usergroup` with your user's group (usually the same as the username, but you can check with `groups username`)

 ```
 start on runlevel [2345]